 2 min read

-Joshua Ray of financial crime specialists Rahman Ravelli explains why we should not be surprised by multilateral development banks taking more punitive action.
+Financial crime specialists Rahman Ravelli explains why we should not be surprised by multilateral development banks taking more punitive action.

 As the coronavirus started to take hold around the globe last year, its likely effect was discussed and debated and courses of action were agreed, adopted and acted upon.